MaxmilianDao/PHP_microProject/README.md

 # Instructions
-1.Clone repo into any webserver WWW folder<br>
+1.Clone repo into any webserver WWW folder and run it<br>
-2.Make a new databse in phpMyAdmin called "loginsystem"<br>
-3.Import users.sql into the database you created<br>
-4.m<br>